M.S. in Cybersecurity

 Major Area Required

-The cryptographic primitives of enciphering/deciphering and hashing are the two main methods of preserving confidentiality and data integrity at rest and in transit.
+The cryptographic primitives of enciphering/deciphering and hashing are the two main methods of preserving confidentiality and integrity of data at rest and in transit.
 As such, the study of cryptographic techniques is of primary interest to security practitioners.
-This course will cover the essential principles in historical and modern cryptography, including the underlying information theory, mathematics, and randomness.
-Critical technologies such as stream and block ciphers, symmetric and asymmetric cryptography, public key infrastructure, and key exchange will be explored.
+This course will cover the important principles in historical and modern cryptography including the underlying information theory, mathematics, and randomness.
+Important technologies such as stream and block ciphers, symmetric and asymmetric cryptography, public key infrastructure, and key exchange will be explored.
 Finally, hashing and message authentication codes will be examined as a way of preserving data integrity.

 Networks connecting disparate devices, services, and users have been among the most ubiquitous technologies that have led to the spectacular economic and technical success of the Internet.
 Today, networks seem to disappear, only to receive attention when they fail or are breached by attackers.
 While firewalls and virtual private networks are mainstays of network security, a strategy built on these alone is insufficient.
-This course covers a more comprehensive and systematic approach to network security including monitoring, incident response, policy development, Software Defined Networking, social network security issues, secure protocols, intrusion detection and prevention, and anomaly detection.
+This course covers a more comprehensive and systematic approach to network security including monitoring, incident response, forensics, virtualization and cloud, secure protocols, cryptography, and web services

 The prevalence of data breaches, identity theft, and the dark net today makes the study of digital cybercrime, ethics, and compliance highly relevant to information security.
 Laws related to intellectual property, privacy, and criminal and civil proceedings will be discussed.
 Ethical behavior and frameworks for navigating between customer and business concerns in the workplace are also emphasized.

 When most people think of information security the images that come to mind are those of hackers: secretive people who, for political or profit motives, illegally break into computer systems to steal data or cause mayhem.
 While that kind of criminal element does exist, ethical hackers provide a needed service to organizations seeking to test and refine their security plans and technologies.
-This course takes an in-depth approach to ethical hacking, including reconnaissance, scanning, vulnerability analysis, exploitation, and reporting.
+This course takes an in-depth approach to ethical hacking including reconnaissance, scanning, vulnerability analysis, exploitation, and reporting.
 Students will employ current tools and methods in a hands-on approach that also prepares them for the Certified Ethical Hacker (CEH) exam.
+Note, this course has proctored exam(s).

 As organizations have fallen victim to the proliferation of cyberattacks in recent years, many have responded reactively, thereby developing a posture that "wins the previous war."
 However, regulations and laws are now necessitating a more proactive stance.
 Organizations that can develop an effective security strategy stand to gain as they balance business with security.
 This course is about leading organizations in developing an effective information security program via policies, frameworks, architecture, standards, organizational hierarchies, controls and metrics with the end goal being a proactive security posture tailored to the specific business needs.